CAB: Time to expose opposition’s hypocrisy and false narrative to create an atmosphere of panic

 First and foremost, one must understand that the Bill does not look to strip Indian citizens, even if they were Muslims of their citizenship.
 It is clearly stated that it applies to minorities who are facing religious and social persecution in Pakistan, Afghanistan and Bangladesh.

-While the Congress today is criticising the Bill, one must remember that former prime minister, Dr. Manmohan Singh had said that with regard to the partition of our country, the minorities in countries like Bangladesh have faced persecution.
+While the Congress today is criticising the Bill, one must remember that former prime minister, Dr Manmohan Singh had said that with regard to the partition of our country, the minorities in countries like Bangladesh have faced persecution.
 It is our moral obligation that if circumstances force people, these unfortunate people to seek refuge in our country.
 Our approach to grant citizenship to these unfortunate people should be moral liberal.
-I sincerely hope this will be borne in mind, while charting out the future course of action with regard to the Citizenship Act, Dr. Singh had said in the Rajya Sabha on December 18 2003.
+I sincerely hope this will be borne in mind while charting out the future course of action with regard to the Citizenship Act, Dr Singh had said in the Rajya Sabha on December 18, 2003.

 The experts say that there is a concerted effort being made to create a scenario of panic.
 This Bill applies to the minorities from the countries that have been mentioned above.
 It would be wrong to say that India has blocked the citizenship of Muslims from any part of the world.
 They can still apply for citizenship through naturalisation.
 The manner in which the opposition is speaking about this matter clearly suggests that they are trying to cause an atmosphere of panic and trying to instigate the Muslims.